andre-st/goodreads-toolbox/README.md

 **Microsoft Windows:**

-A user wrote me that he ran the toolbox on the [Windows 10 Subsystem for Linux](https://linuxhint.com/install_ubuntu_windows_10_wsl/).
+A user wrote me that he ran the toolbox on the [Windows 10 Subsystem for Linux](https://linuxhint.com/install_ubuntu_windows_10_wsl/) (WSL).
-Otherwise, Windows users would have to resort to a virtual machine program such as Oracle's VirtualBox (free).
+Otherwise, Windows users would have to resort to a virtual machine program such as Oracle's [VirtualBox](https://www.virtualbox.org/) (free) and a [Linux image](https://www.osboxes.org/virtualbox-images/) of your choice.